Shadwell DLR station

 Shadwell is a Docklands Light Railway (DLR) station in Shadwell in east London, England and is between the terminals of Bank and Tower Gateway to the west and Limehouse to the east.
 The 1991 Bank extension joins the main DLR line just to the west of Shadwell.
-It is located near Shadwell railway station for London Overground services, in Travelcard Zone 2.
+It is located near Shadwell railway station for London Overground services, in London fare zone 2.

 History

 This station opened on 31 August 1987 as part of the first tranche of DLR stations.
 It is located 50 yards to the west of an earlier station that was first called Shadwell and then renamed Shadwell & St. George's East, serving the slow lines of the London, Tilbury & Southend Railway that this section of the DLR replaced.

 Initially designed for one-car DLR trains, Shadwell's platform was extended for two-car operation in 1991.
 The station was refurbished in 2009: the platforms were extended to accommodate three-car trains, the station entrance at ground level was altered, and an emergency exit was added at the east end of the platforms.